 Contributions to the CHFUS will help build an endowment program that will shape the future of the game for those to whom it will mean the most, where it means the most…for Canadians in communities across Canada.

-Mike served as chief operating officer for the Chicago Fire of Major League Soccer, helping the team establish new high water marks in ticket sales and overall revenue, and also spent time at K2 Sports as vice-president of global marketing, where he helped drive annual revenue of over $300 million for the company’s 16 outdoor sports brands in over 60 countries.
+Mike served as chief operating officer for the Chicago Fire of Major League Soccer, helping the team establish new high water marks in ticket sales and overall revenue, and also spent time at K2 Sports as vice-president of global marketing, where he helped drive annual revenue of over $300 million for the company’s 16 outdoor sports brands, in over 60 countries.

-Mike is native of Fredericton, N.B., where he attended St. Thomas University, earning a bachelor of economics and business before earning a master’s degree in sport administration at Concordia University in Montreal.
+Mike is a native of Fredericton, N.B., where he attended St. Thomas University, earning a bachelor of economics and business before earning a master’s degree in sport administration at Concordia University in Montreal.

 He is a member of the National Development Council at the Clark School for the Deaf in Northampton, Mass., and recently became an executive advisory board member at the Folgelman College of Business and Economics at the University of Memphis.